 The college reserves the right to evaluate individual cases of non-attendance.

 Students should be alerted to the following:

-(1) Withdrawals do not count in the CF GPA, but may not be viewed favorably at the university level or for financial aid.
+(1) Withdrawals do not count in the CF GPA, but may not be viewed favorably at the university level.

 Please see the College’s withdrawal procedures.

 Attendance Verification for Financial Aid: Attendance Verification is submitted each semester, generally in the third week of the term.
 Federal Student Aid requires that attendance is based on academic attendance or attendance at an academically-related activity.

 The CF Student Assistance Program (SAP) is a confidential resource for assisting students who may have personal problems which could affect their school, work, or home lives.
 SAP provides early intervention and professional assessment and counseling to best meet the needs of the student.
 Services are free to all active CF students.
 The SAP is managed by BAY CARE LIFE MANAGEMENT, a health management organization.
 A student may call a toll free helpline during regular business hours Monday through Friday from 8:30 a.m.-5 p.m.
 For crisis situations after hours, on weekends, or holidays a student may call the same number and the therapist on duty will be paged and will promptly respond to the call.
 For services a student may call the following toll free number: 1‑800‑878‑5470.
 CF also has a counseling office where students may receive free confidential professional counseling by State licensed clinicians.
 For more information you may call 352-854-2322 ext.
 1760 or visit the counseling office at the Bryant Student Union, room 204B, or email email@example.com.